-He's sitting alone at a table in the cafeteria, gazing up through a ten-foot thick glass hemisphere that offers the best views around.
+Kieran's sitting alone at a table in the cafeteria, gazing up through a ten-foot thick glass hemisphere that offers the best views around.

-Kieran's a bright-eyed intern and this is his first time to Saturn, so over the past two months this planet-gazing routine has become habit.
+He's a bright-eyed intern and this is his first time to Saturn, so over the past two months this planet-gazing routine has become habit.
 He's not the only one.
 The cafeteria is kept open around the clock and typically has a few researchers planet-gazing at any given moment.

 A hand touches Kieran's shoulder, then slowly caresses its way to his head and the bright-red mohawk.